 Battery life: 235 shots

-The EOS M50 features a 24.1MP APS-C CMOS sensor, with a sensitivity range running from ISO100-25,600, which can be expanded to 51,200.
-Canon says this is the same sensor as in the EOS M5, M6 and M100, and that the slight difference in the number of effective pixels is due to the presence of a new image processor: the M50 is the first Canon camera – DSLR, compact or mirrorless – to feature the company's latest DIGIC 8 image processor, although this has since been seen in more recent models like the Canon EOS M6 Mark II.
+The sensor is a 24.1MP APS-C CMOS affair, with a sensitivity range that runs from ISO100-25,600, which can be expanded to 51,200.
+The M50 was also the first Canon camera – DSLR, compact or mirrorless – to feature the company's latest DIGIC 8 image processor, although this has since been seen in more recent models like the Canon EOS M6 Mark II.

 That's the good news.
 The bad news is that footage when captured in 4K doesn't use the entire breadth of the sensor – there's a 1.6x crop.
-That's going to be a little restrictive for one market Canon is directing the EOS M50 at: vloggers.
+That's a little restrictive for one market Canon is directing the EOS M50 at: vloggers.